 Today, every industry and organization exists in an ever more demanding digital world and is being pushed to a place where technology is playing an increasing role in the daily life of the organization and its staff.Let's take a look at a few ways in which cemeteries and memorial gardens can use technology to deliver a better service, improve operational effectiveness, and build revenue opportunities:

 The audience planning and paying for burials today are increasingly the Millennials, and this generation has grown up with technology in the internet and mobile age.

 Millennials not only enjoy the experience of transacting online but actually expect to transact in this way, and in many cases will avoid any organization that does not give them the choice.

-To properly engage these customers, providing digital interaction capabilities such as online communication (including social networking), funeral planning and booking and payment processing would provide an improved service which is delivered in the way that the customers want it.Efficient Operations
+To properly engage these customers, providing digital interaction capabilities such as online communication (including social networking), funeral planning, as well as online booking and payment processing would provide an improved service, delivered in the way that customers expect it.

-Consider some of these benefits:
+Consider some of these operational benefits:

 - Digital Mapping would make grave and memorial sites easier to manage and find.
 Adding availability and deceased data to the sites would facilitate legislative record keeping, help in directing people to locations, and assist sales by knowing what is available.